pymupdf/PyMuPDF/docs/annot.rst

       :arg sequence,float text_color: change the text color.
 'FreeText' annotations only.
       :arg sequence,float border_color: change the border color.
 'FreeText' annotations only.
       :arg sequence,float fill_color: the fill color.

-          * 'FreeText' annotations: If you set (or leave) this to *None*, then **no rectangle at all** will be drawn around the text, and the border color will be ignored.
-This will leave anything "under" the text visible.
           * 'Line', 'Polyline', 'Polygon' annotations: use it to give applicable line end symbols a fill color other than that of the annotation *(changed in v1.16.16)*.

       :arg bool cross_out: *(new in v1.17.2)* add two diagonal lines to the annotation rectangle.
 'Redact' annotations only.
 If not desired, *False* must be specified even if the annotation was created with *False*.